The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Inclusions with Kirra Tours

 On their all-inclusive bus tours, accommodation is provided in the form of 3.5-4-star hotel and lodge accommodation.
 15 breakfasts, four lunches, and four dinners are included in the 16-day national tour.
 Airport transfers are available at the beginning and end of the tour.
-Paid activities are included, including (but not limited to) a Maori cultural experience and hangi, a rainforest tour, the Pacific Coast train, an Abel Tasman cruise, a Doubtful Sound cruise, entry to Larnach Castle and short walks to free attractions.
+Paid activities are included, including (but not limited to) a Maori cultural experience and hangi, Buried Village in Rotorua, a Doubtful Sound cruise, entry to Larnach Castle and short walks to free attractions.
 There are options to add activities to your itinerary at an added cost.
-Other transport options included are the North Island-South Island ferry.
+Other transport options included are the North Island-South Island ferry and TranzAlpine train.

 Typical Passengers on Kirra Tours